Wealth PlanningTax Planning

 Income Tax Relief: You can claim income tax relief on the full market value of the shares.
 This is a "below the line" deduction that significantly reduces your personal tax bill.

-By the numbers: cash vs. securities
+By the numbers: Gifting cash vs. securities

 Based on the financial model provided, let’s look at the "efficiency" of a £1,000,000 commitment: